pykeen/pykeen/docs/source/summarize.rst

 Summarize all Experiments
 =========================
 Here, we describe how to summarize all experiments into a single csv-file.
-To get the summary, please provide the path to parent directory containing all the experiments as sub-directories, and the path to the output file:
+To summarize the results of all experiments, please provide the path to parent directory containing all the experiments as sub-directories, and the path to the output file:

 .. code-block:: python